 (CCC, §1427)

-As the elect approach their baptism or reception, how are they feeling about the new orientation of their lives?
+As the elect approach their baptism or reception, how do they feel about the new orientation of their lives?

 Being a Christian demands constant re-conversion.
-Often we fail to live up to the promise of our new life, so we need to undergo many experiences of conversion to orient ourselves again to God.
+We often fail in terms of fulfilling the promise of our new lives, so we must have many experiences of conversion re-orient ourselves towards God again.

-You could discuss the conversion experiences of great figures in the Church (for example, Paul, Augustine, Francis of Assisi, Teresa of Avila, Dorothy Day or Thomas Merton).
+You could discuss the conversion experiences of great figures in the Church, such as Paul, Augustine, Francis of Assisi, Teresa of Avila, Dorothy Day and Thomas Merton.

-In what ways does the life of the Church assist us to continually nourish our orientation towards God?
+In what ways does the life of the Church help us continually nourish our orientation towards God?

 Symbols and images

-The question posed to Jesus by the Pharisees was meant to trick him.
-If he condoned her stoning, the act would break Roman law; if he refused to condone it, he would be holding religious law in contempt.
-In his response, God, in Jesus, is offering a new way.
-He does not condemn the sinner but invites her to leave her past behind and begin again.
+The question that the Pharisees asked Jesus was meant to trick him.
+If he condoned the woman's stoning, then the act would break Roman law; however, if he refused to condone it, then he would be holding religious law in contempt.
+In and through Jesus' response, God is offering a new way.
+He does not condemn the sinner but invites her to leave her past behind and begin a new life.
 This imagery of forgiveness is consistent throughout the Lenten readings.

 Living the Word